icebarf/perfmode/README.md

 # Perfmode

 Perfmode is a performance control utility for ASUS TUF Gaming series of laptops.

-Performance modes available on these series of laptop in the Asus Armoury Crate Utility are:
+It allows both fan control and backlight control of the laptop.

+Performance modes available:

 - Turbo
 - Balanced
 - Silent

+Keyboard backlight options available:

+- Off
+- Min
+- Med
+- Max

 ## Usage